|

 Based on the 1983 Bally Midway coin-op.
 An action/driving

-while protecting civilian vehicles.
-The game is a top-down vertical scroller with
+civilian vehicles.
+The game is a top-down vertical scroller

 | |